-First cut on compression side of loa
+First cut on compression side of log

-BUCKING WITHOUT A SUPPORT
+BUCKING WITHOUT A

+SUPPORT

-- Overcut through 1/3 of the diameter of the log. - Roll the log over and finish with a second overcut. - Watch for logs with a compression side to prevent the saw from pinching.
-See illustrations for cutting logs with a compression side.
+- Overcut through 1/3 of the diameter of the - log.Roll the log over and finish with a second overcut. - Watch for logs with a compression side to prevent the saw from pinching.
+See illustration for cutting logs with a compression side.